iotexproject/pebble-apps/nrf/applications/Gravel/README.md

 | Light sensor       | LIGHT        |  Lux         |

 ### Working mode
-Gravel run in Power Saving Mode (PSM).
+Gravel runs in Power Saving Mode (PSM).
 In this mode, the device requests the PSM feature from the cellular network to save power.The device maintains a continuous cellular link and transmits data every 5 minutes.

 ## Requirements